redis/redis-doc/commands/ltrim.md

 element and so on.

-Out of range indexes will not produce an error: if `start` is larger than the end of the list, or `start > end`, the result will be an empty list (which causes `key` to be removed).
+Out of range indexes will not produce an error: if `start` is larger than the end of the list, or `start > stop`, the result will be an empty list (which causes `key` to be removed).
-If `end` is larger than the end of the list, Redis will treat it like the last element of the list.
+If `stop` is larger than the end of the list, Redis will treat it like the last element of the list.

 A common use of `LTRIM` is together with `LPUSH` / `RPUSH`.